 For the AMIF, the ISF and the BMVI, Member States shall prepare programmes in accordance with the programme template set out in Annex VI.

-4. Where an environmental report is prepared in accordance with Directive 2001/42/EC, it shall be published on the programme website referred to in Article 49(1) of this Regulation.
+4. Where an environmental report is prepared in accordance with Directive 2001/42/EC of the European Parliament and of the Council , it shall be published on the programme website referred to in Article 49(1) of this Regulation.

 Article 22 Content of programmes

-1. Each programme shall set out a strategy for the programme's contribution to the policy objectives or to the specific objective of the JTF and the communication of its results.
+1. Each programme shall set out a strategy for the contribution of the programme to the policy objectives or to the specific objective of the JTF and the communication of its results.

 2. A programme shall consist of one or more priorities.
-Each priority shall correspond to a single policy objective, or to the specific objective of the JTF or to technical assistance if it is implemented pursuant to Article 36(4) or Article 37.
-A priority may use support from one or more Funds unless it receives support from the JTF.
+Each priority shall correspond to a single policy objective, the specific objective of the JTF, or to technical assistance implemented pursuant to Article 36(4) or Article 37.
+A priority may use support from one or more Funds unless it receives support from the JTF or concerns technical assistance implemented pursuant to Article 36(4) or Article 37.
 A priority corresponding to a policy objective shall consist of one or more specific objectives.
 More than one priority may correspond to the same policy objective or to the specific objective of the JTF.

 For programmes supported by the AMIF, the ISF and the BMVI, a programme shall use support from one Fund and consist of specific objectives and of technical assistance specific objectives.